Harry-Joseph9387/Interpreting-Layer-wise-Representations-in-LLMs-using-Sparse-Autoencoders/README.md

 - Educational insight into **representation learning**

 ---

 ## ✅ Pros and ❌ Cons

-## ✅ Pros
+### ✅ Pros
-### Improved Interpretability through Disentanglement
+1. **Improved Interpretability through Disentanglement**

--Encourages neurons to specialize in specific, meaningful patterns (e.g., syntax, punctuation), making them easier to interpret.
+   - Encourages neurons to specialize in specific, meaningful patterns (e.g., syntax, punctuation), making them easier to interpret.

+2. **Post-hoc Flexibility**
+   - Can be trained on frozen activations from any model layer, without needing to modify or retrain the base model.

-## ❌ Cons
+### ❌ Cons
+1. **Bias Toward Common Features**
+   - Learns features mostly aligned with dominant labels like “O”, limiting its ability to capture rare or nuanced patterns.

-### Limited Effectiveness in Deeper Layers
+2. **Limited Effectiveness in Deeper Layers**

--Struggles to interpret deep, abstract representations where polysemanticity and entanglement are high.
+   - Struggles to interpret deep, abstract representations where polysemanticity and entanglement are high.

+---

 ---